 Bonus amounts earned under the 2021 STI Plan were determined by a payout curve.
 For the Net Revenue and Real Estate Net Revenue performance metrics, no payment was earned if achievement was below 90% of target, and the maximum payment was capped if achievement was 150% of target or greater.
-For the Net New Units performance metric, no payment was earned if achievement was below 85% of target, and the maximum payment was capped if achievement was 150% of target or greater.
+For the Net New Units performance metric, no payment was earned if achievement was below 85% of target, and the maximum payment was capped if achievement was 150% of target, and the maximum payment was capped if achievement was 150% of target, and the maximum payment was capped if achievement was 150% of target, and the maximum payment was capped if achievement was 150% of target.